Alterbute: Editing Intrinsic Attributes of Objects in Images: Conclusion

 \section{Conclusion}

-We presented \methodName, a diffusion-based method for editing intrinsic object attributes -- color, texture, material, and shape -- while preserving both its perceived identity and the surrounding scene context.
-To address the lack of aligned training data, we proposed a relaxed training objective that enables learning from both intrinsic and extrinsic changes.
-At inference, we constrain edits to intrinsic attributes only.
-To support identity conditioning, we introduced \textit{Visual Named Entities} (VNEs) -- visual identity categories extracted automatically using a VLM.
-VNEs group objects that share identity-defining features while exhibiting natural variation in intrinsic attributes, making them ideal for supervision. \methodName supports editing any object intrinsic attribute within a single model and achieves state-of-the-art results in identity-preserving editing.
+We presented \methodName, a diffusion-based method for editing intrinsic object attributes -- color, texture, material, and shape -- while preserving object identity and scene context.
+To address the lack of aligned supervised training data, we introduced a relaxed training objective that learns from both intrinsic and extrinsic changes while constraining inference to intrinsic edits.
+We also introduced \textit{Visual Named Entities} (VNEs) -- visual identity categories extracted automatically using a VLM.
+VNEs group objects sharing identity-defining features with natural intrinsic variation, making them ideal for supervision.
+Using a single unified model, \methodName achieves state-of-the-art results in intrinsic attribute editing.